adonis0302/Openusercss/.github/ISSUE_TEMPLATE.md

   You may delete sections that you think are not relevant to your situation.
-  For example, if your bug is obvious, you can delete the `Expected behaviour` bit If you have ten minutes, please read this article by Simon Tatham: https://www.chiark.greenend.org.uk/~sgtatham/bugs.html -->
+  For example, if your bug is obvious, you can delete the `Expected behaviour` bit If you have ten minutes, please read this article by Simon Tatham: https://www.chiark.greenend.org.uk/~sgtatham/bugs.html

+  -- Have you checked if your issue is already reported? -- -->

 | Expected behaviour | Actual behaviour |